 How Does Traditional String Flossing Work?

 The use of regular dental floss takes but a minute to achieve a successful operation.
 Yet, you'll need proper techniques to remove plaque from teeth.
 In accordance with information produced by the American Dental Association (ADA), the proper technique demands the following.

 Pull a string out of at least 18 inches.

 Pinch the floss using the index fingers and thumb for both of your hands, pulling up to 2 inches of taut between the fingers.

 Wrap the floss around the teeth while gliding in a z-like formation.
 Ensure it glides against the surface of your teeth and below the gum line.
 Use a clean section of floss for every individual tooth.

 How Does a Water Flosser Work?

-Is waterpik better than flossing?
-The ADA has found water power flossing with a waterpik superior to string flossing.
+Is water flosser better than flossing？ The ADA has found water power flossing with a water flosser superior to string flossing.
 This is mostly due to the fact that the reduction of gingival bleeding and plaque is better handled with water.
-Furthermore, a waterpik is used for people suffering from arthritis or who wear their braces on, in which maneuvering the string that makes up the floss is even more challenging.
+Furthermore, a water flosser is used for people suffering from arthritis or who wear their braces on, in which maneuvering the string that makes up the floss is even more challenging.